Migration Strategy: Phased Approach to a Single Specify 7 Database

 2. Supplement from USD ADMINISTRATIVTSTED — each per-museum schema has its own administrative place table; add any names not already present in MUSIT.
 Match on name + type + parent to avoid duplicates.

 3. GEOREG (the old UTM-grid-based geographic register in USD schemas) contains municipality codes (kommnr) and names.
-Use as a cross-reference to catch additional historical names not in ADMINISTRATIVE_PLACE.
+Use as a cross-reference to catch additional historical names not in MUSIT admin tables.
+Not every USD botany schema exposes GEOREG to the same Oracle user—discover with ALL_TABLES.

 4. Do not delete or merge historical nodes — a “Trondheim” from 1900 and a “Trondheim” that is a post-2020 merged municipality may coexist in the tree.
 Specify’s Geography tree supports this.